intel/AI-Playground/readme.md

 1. Install Nodejs development environment, you can get it from https://nodejs.org/en/download.

-2. Switch to the WebUI directory and install all Nodejs dependent libraries.
-Execute a command
+2. Switch to the WebUI directory and install all Nodejs dependencies.
 ```
 npm install
 ```

-3. In the WebUI directory, run the UI program
+3. In the WebUI directory, run the below command to get started with development
 ```
 npm run dev
 ```